EliotJanvier/workshop_modular/README.md

 In the code sample above, you can see that:
 - there are two objects, representing a **car** and a **truck**
 - both of these objects have ***methods*** (or *member functions*) that can be called just like normal functions, with the difference that they are accessible only through their object.
-- the throw_in_the_sky can take both a car_t and a truck_t as argument, and treats them the same way.
+- the throw_in_the_sky can take both a `car_t` and a `truck_t` as argument, and treats them the same way.
 This is not normally possible in classical C without passing additionnal parameters to define the type of the objects.

-With modular C, it is not necessary to keep track of the type of objects because they contain their own functionalities, and a lot of work can be **abstracted** in order to reduce the quantity of code.
+With modular C, it is not necessary to keep track of the type of objects because they contain their own functionalities, and a lot of work can be **abstracted** in order to reduce the quantity of code and have a more organized project.

 Let's see how to do this.